jackiehjm/stx-docs/doc/source/system_configuration/kubernetes/application-commands-and-helm-overrides.rst

         |                |       DEBUG: true |
         +----------------+-------------------+

-    The user overrides are shown in the **user\_overrides** section of the **Property** column.
+    The user overrides are shown in the **user_overrides** section of the **Property** column.

     .. note::
         To apply the updated Helm chart ovverrides to the running application, use the :command:`system application-apply` command.

+``helm-chart-attribute-modify``
--   To enable or disable the installation of a particular Helm chart within an application manifest, use the :command:`helm-chart-attribute-modify` command.
+    To enable or disable the installation of a particular Helm chart within an application manifest, use the :command:`helm-chart-attribute-modify`
+    command.
 This command does not modify a chart or modify chart overrides, which are managed through the :command:`helm-override-update` command.